Should Christians today consider online games as a means of spreading the gospel?

 The Light of Jesus Pastoral Care is a ministry founded by Bo Sanchez, a Filipino preacher and motivational speaker, in 1993.

 Its mission is to nurture and empower people through pastoral care.
 Specifically, it provides psycho-spiritual support for people seeking help and prayers.
-It is done through voice call or live chat.
+It is done through a voice call or live chat.

 More about this organization by visiting its website.